highnet/Tiny-React-MD3/README.md

 # Tiny React MD3

 A set of easy-to-use and customizable components that follow the Material Design 3 principles and aesthetics.
 You can use these components to create stunning and modern web applications with React.ts.
+Quickly transform your design kit prototypes into functioning web applications with ensured parity.

 [Figma Material Design 3 Kit](https://www.figma.com/community/file/1035203688168086460) 🤝 [React.ts](https://developer.okta.com/blog/2022/03/14/react-vite-number-converter) = [Tiny React MD3](https://github.com/highnet/vite-react-ts-md3-components/)